pavelVice/PR_project/README.md

 ![Alt text](./figures/fig8.png?raw=true "")

 This suggests the introduction of the pose-pose constraints (from the odometry) to make the system more robust.
-After such a modification, the system converges even using as ideal observations (noise-free) exactly the ones provided in the input dataset, even if some landmarks (e.g. right-bottom or left-bottom) are localized much worse than the others.
+After such a modification, the system converges even using as ideal observations (noise-free) exactly the ones provided in the input dataset, even if some landmarks are localized much worse than the others.

 ![Alt text](./figures/fig9.png?raw=true "")